berehovskyi/apex-stream/docs/Functional-Built-In-Classes/BiOperators.md

 ##### `public static BiOperator max()`

-Returns a `BiOperator` that return a greater input argument.
+Returns a `BiOperator` that returns the greater input argument.

 ###### Returns